Now Accepting Applications

 How long does it take to earn an Oregon Executive MBA?

 Oregon Executive MBA is a 20-month program.
-Each academic year is 10 months long and runs from September through June, so you have your summers free.
+Each academic year is 10 months long and runs from September through early June, so you have your summers free.
 The program is structured to limit interruptions to students' professional engagements and make sure that class work relates to their current careers—and their organizations’ needs.
-As a rule of thumb, we ensure students come away from each class with at least one new tool in their professional tool box to be put to use in their next week of work.
+As a rule of thumb, we ensure students come away from each class with at least one new tool in their professional tool box to be put to use when they return to work on Monday.

 What is the monthly time commitment for a working professional to earn an Oregon Executive MBA?